 Learning Circles are highly interactive, project-based partnerships among a small number of schools located throughout the world.
 There is a topic of interest for everyone on all grade levels.
-The project will run from September 30, 2020, to January 15, 2021.
+Projects begin on September 30, 2020, and run for 5, 10, and 16-weeks.
 You can sponsor your own project idea or just participate in someone else's project.
 Since you will be guided by facilitators along each step of the process, Learning Circles is an excellent choice for beginners as well as experienced iEARN teachers.

-We are offering the new 5 week-long Hello World: Learning Circles for Elementary, Middle, and High School teachers and students who have never participated in an online project or Learning Circle.
-This 5-week experience will introduce teachers and students to the basics of online projects and Learning Circles including Teacher Introductions, Culture Sharing, and an Information Exchange.
+We are offering the new 5 week-long Hello World: Learning Circles for Elementary, Middle, and High School teachers and students who have never participated in an online project, iEARN, or a Learning Circle.
+This 5-week experience introduces teachers and students to the basics of online projects and Learning Circles including Teacher Introductions, Culture Sharing, and an Information Exchange.
 If you have never participated in an online project or Learning Circle project before and you would like to know what it is like, this is the place to begin your iEARN experience.

 To join iEARN Learning Circles, you must complete a placement form at least two weeks before the beginning of the session.
 Once you complete the placement form you will be placed in a Circle for the next session.